top of page

 Becoming Unfiltered

 The word unfiltered has a bit of a reputation.
 People hear it and think rude.
 Blunt.
 Unaware.
 Someone who says whatever comes to mind without caring how it lands.
 So when the word came to me, I hesitated.
 I looked for other options.
 Softer ones.
 Words people might receive more easily.
 Authentic.
 Genuine.
 Aligned.
 They’re all beautiful words.
 But the longer I searched for something more palatable, the more I realized I was doing the exact thing I was trying to write about.
-Fi
+Fil

 Kathie Powell